Advance and Range Weapons

 - Slowest reload time out of the ranged weapons

-- Low maneuverability because your carrying a cannon of damage
+- Low maneuverability because you’re carrying a cannon

 - Charge Blade